hasanenv/aws-alb-nginx-architecture/README.md

 ## Why I Built It

-I wanted A hands-on understanding of:
+I wanted a hands-on understanding of:

 - The configuration and management of Application Load Balancers, and how they work in a production-style setup
 - How multi-tier architectures actually fit together